Car insurance with zero down payment may sound appealing, but it's difficult to find.

-On average, physical coverage makes up about half of your premium.
+On average, physical coverage makes up about half of your premium amount.
 If, however, your vehicle is worth more than $4,000, consider raising your deductibles.
-As you can see, if you raise your deductible, you lower your insurance rates.
+As you can see, if you raise your deductible, you lower your car insurance rates.

 Most insurance companies follow the same sort of discounts and many times they are automatically added to your policy.
 But just in case, here are some standard discounts you can qualify for.
 While they might not make a huge financial impact individually, they can add up to help you save money on your annual premium.